 Customer satisfaction surveys provide you the feedback you need to keep customers happy and turn them into advocates.

-- Surveys help you understand your customers’ likes, dislikes, and where you need to make improvements.
+- Understand your customers – Surveys are best fitted to understanding your customers’ journey touchpoints, likes, dislikes, and where you need to make improvements.

 15. Customer loyalty programs

-Some ideas that can be used as loyalty programs are: create early access programs for premium customers, invite them to special events to spread positive goodwill, feature them as a customer of the week/month or give unadvertised discounts to surprise customers.
+- Focus on premium customers – Create early access programs for premium customers and invite them to special events to spread positive goodwill.
+You can feature them as customers of the week/month or give unadvertised discounts to surprise customers.

-- Make them feel appreciated – A personalized program like rewarding on birthdays can make your customers feel like they have an emotional connection with your brand.
+- Make customers feel appreciated – Personalized programs like rewarding on birthdays can make your customers feel like they have an emotional connection with your brand.

 Sephora’s Beauty Insider rewards program boasts more than 17 million loyal members.
 The members make up as much as 80% of Sephora’s annual sales.
 Customers earn rewards for each purchase based on a traditional point system.

-Having a thorough touchpoint analysis will help you on how to identify what are the touchpoints your customers prefer to reach out to your business.
-It helps you in mapping customer journeys and leverages them in the right way in order to deliver consistent support and enhance the customer experience.
+Having a thorough touchpoint analysis across all three stages; before, during, and after purchase is vital to understand their preferences and expectations.
+It helps you in mapping customer journeys and leverages them in the right way in order to deliver a consistent support experience.